sergey-koba-mobidev/juggler/README.md

 - project collaborators
 - project channel to update build states and builds
 - custom dockerfile
-- pagination for builds and projects
+- see all builds with pagination
 - integrations (notification to slack, hipchat)